 Members from Arizona Forward’s Transportation Committee traveled across the state to collect feedback from communities about AV/CV adoption.
 The information collected from the townhalls will be provided to the Arizona legislature and statewide policy makers to help them prepare and plan for this transportation shift.
 A white paper will also be published by year end 2019.

 Arizona Forward’s long-time support for the Grand Canalscape project was instrumental in the successful completion of this project in 2019 which will be celebrated in the spring of 2020.
 A section of a once dry riverbed west of downtown Tucson is now receiving treated effluent to restore the riparian area and help replenish aquifers as part of the Santa Cruz River Heritage Project.
 And, Arizona Forward continues to advocate for the Rio Reimagined project and the eight communities along the river corridor who are working to create a vibrant urban riverfront for the Valley.

-Arizona Forward is excited for the new year, and we look forward to adding value for our members by including additional opportunities for advocacy, events and new ways to help them network, stay engaged and informed in 2020.
+Arizona Forward is excited to add value for our members this year by including additional opportunities for advocacy, events and new ways to help them network, stay engaged and informed in 2020.
 Following are a few initiatives in the works.
 More details on these efforts will be shared in the coming months.

 In September 2019, Arizona Forward distributed a survey to our entire membership base.
-The feedback will help shape our strategy and define focal areas for 2020.
-We listened to our members and heard that they are interested in more advocacy efforts and increased involvement in outlying areas – both will be a priority for Arizona Forward in 2020.
+The feedback helped shape our strategy and defined focal areas for 2020.
+We listened to our members and heard that they are interested in more advocacy efforts and increased involvement in outlying areas – both is a priority for Arizona Forward in 2020.
 Results of the survey also revealed top reasons why members find value in Arizona Forward.